The ApolloScape Open Dataset for Autonomous Driving and its Application

 \textbf{Semantic scene parsing.} In our current version released online~\cite{segment,instance}, we have 143,906 video frames and their corresponding pixel-level semantic labelling, from which 89,430 images contain instance-level annotations where movable objects are further separated.
 Notice that our labelled images contains temporal information which could also be useful for video semantic and object segmentation.

-To make the evaluation more comprehensive, similar to the Cityscapes~\cite{Cordts2016Cityscapes}, we also separate the images with the level of easy, moderate, and heavy scene complexities based on the amount of movable objects in an image, such as person and vehicles.
-Tab.~\ref{tb:stats1} compares the scene complexities between Apolloscape, the Cityscapes~\cite{Cordts2016Cityscapes} and KITTI~\cite{Geiger2013IJRR}, where we show the statistics for each individual classes of movable objects.
-We find Apolloscape contains much more objects than others in terms of both total number and average number of object instances from images.
-More importantly, our dataset contains lots of challenging environments, as shown in Fig.~\ref{fig:scene}.
+To make the evaluation more comprehensive, similar to the KITTI~\cite{Geiger2013IJRR}, we separate the recorded video with the level of easy, moderate, and heavy scene complexities based on the amount of movable objects, such as person and vehicles.
+Tab.~\ref{tb:stats1} compares the scene complexities between \emph{ApolloScape}, the Cityscapes~\cite{Cordts2016Cityscapes} and KITTI~\cite{Geiger2013IJRR}, where we show the statistics for each individual classes of movable objects. \emph{ApolloScape} contains more objects than others in terms of both total number and average number of object instances from images.
+More importantly, it contains stronger challenging environments, as shown in Fig.~\ref{fig:scene}.
 For instance, high contrast regions due to sun light and large area of shadows from the overpass.
 Mirror reflections of multiple nearby vehicles on a bus glass due to highly crowded transportation.
 We hope these case can help and motivate researchers to develop more robust models against environment changes.